Chessbrain/IMDB-DB-Dump-Projects/README.md

 * **Creating the Data Warehouse** (To be implemented)
 * **Data Mining** (To be implemented)

-To make it easier to traverse this project as it gets bigger, I am going to put links to quickly go to the location you want to.
+To make it easier to traverse this project as it gets bigger, I am going to put links to quickly go to the sections you want to.

-**Where to get the data, how to import it including the idea of the relational model solution are at the bottom after the sections**
+**Where to get the data, how to import it, including the idea of the relational model solution are in the "How to get started" and "Explanation of the solution" sections**

 ## Relational Model Project